sighingnow/jekyll-gitbook/_pages/Supervisor.md

 #### **Pre-requisite**

-1.  a supervisor user configured as described above
+1. A supervisor user configured as described above
-2.  one agent logged in and in conversation with a customer so you can monitor the call.
+2. One agent logged in and in conversation with a customer so you can monitor the call.

 #### **Supervisor Log in**